BenturaPeralez/realschedulemaker/README.md

 -Create a website for people to plan their day

--When it is opened it shows the current day and time
+-When it is opened it shows the current day

+-People can choose time blocks for standard business hours

 -when people write in the event boxes they can also save them